microsoft/DacFx/src/Microsoft.Build.Sql/README.md

 # Microsoft.Build.Sql (Preview)

 ## Introduction
-.NET SDK for database projects (.sqlproj) available in early preview for use by building the SDK Nuget package locally.
+.NET SDK for database projects (.sqlproj) available in early preview.

+This SDK is similar to [Microsoft.NET.Sdk](https://docs.microsoft.com/dotnet/core/project-sdk/overview) for .NET projects.
+It contains all the MSBuild targets and task libraries needed to build a database project into a DACPAC, which can then be used to publish to a live database.
+You can read more about SDK-style projects here: https://docs.microsoft.com/dotnet/core/project-sdk/overview

 ## Current Status
 This project is in its early stages and we are currently building tests for different functionality.
-Contributors welcome, please feel free to share feedback or PRs.
+Contributors welcome.
+Please feel free to open issues for bugs or improvements, or send PRs directly.

-The latest alpha release can be found on [Nuget.org](https://www.nuget.org/packages/Microsoft.Build.Sql/).
+The latest release can be found on [Nuget.org](https://www.nuget.org/packages/Microsoft.Build.Sql/).

 ## Using this SDK